alex-popov-tech/toundra/README.md

 ## Core features
 * Easy concurrency for running tests in parallel - you need to specify how many threads you want to use and you are ready to go
-* (TBD) BeforeAll, AfterAll, BeforeEach, AfterEach hooks
+* BeforeAll, AfterAll, BeforeEach, AfterEach hooks
 * (TBD) jasmine-like test listeners (async listeners supported)

 ## Examples